How Chelsea goalkeeper Mendy became Africa's number one

 Rags to riches

-While reflecting on his rise, Mendy credits his father and brother for enabling him to overcome serious setbacks.
+While reflecting on his rise, Mendy - who helped Senegal reach the 2022 World Cup play-offs this year - credits his father and brother for enabling him to overcome serious setbacks.

 "My dad told me to work hard if I wanted something, while my brother took me to a stadium to practice, so it's my family who've always supported me and pushed me to reach my goals."